dedecipher/sal/README.md

 ### SDK Usage

-The dDecipher SDK supports two distinct roles:
+The SSAL SDK supports two distinct roles:

 1. **Client Role** - For applications that need to connect to a host and send/receive messages (e.g. Personal Assistant, etc.)
 2. **Host Role** - For applications that accept connections from clients and process messages (e.g. Hotel, Restaurant, etc.)